The terms heartburn, acid reflux, and GERD are often used interchangeably. They actually have very different meanings.

 Acid reflux is a common medical condition that can range in severity from mild to serious.
 Gastroesophageal reflux disease (GERD) is the chronic, more severe form of acid reflux.
 Heartburn is a symptom of acid reflux and GERD.

-The term “heartburn” is somewhat misleading.
+The term “heartburn” is misleading.
 The heart actually has nothing to do with the pain.
 Heartburn occurs in your digestive system.
 Specifically, in your esophagus.
 Heartburn involves mild to severe pain in the chest.
 It’s sometimes mistaken for heart attack pain.

 Heartburn is quite common.
-According to the American College of Gastroenterology (ACG), more than 60 million Americans experience heartburn at least once a month.
+It is estimated that more than 60 million Americans experience heartburn at least once a month.
 You may be able to manage your heartburn by:

 - losing weight